 A strangulated hernia is a type of incarcerated hernia where the blood supply has been cut off to the tissue in the hernia sack eventually causing the tissue to die.
 Strangulated hernias are life threatening and a person with a strangulated hernia should seek medical help immediately.
 Signs of a strangulated hernia may include sudden pain, nausea or vomiting.

-The most common types of hernia are; inguinal (inner groin), ventral (abdominal wall), femoral (outer groin), umbilical (belly button) and hiatal (upper stomach).
+The most common types of hernia are: inguinal (inner groin), ventral (abdominal wall), femoral (outer groin), umbilical (belly button).

 Inguinal hernias are the most common type of hernia and occur more frequently in men than in women.